radekz2/SimpleVagrantSetup/README.md

 # Installation

-Copy Vagrantfile and vagrant-shell into the root of your folder and run *vagrant up*
+1. Copy Vagrantfile and vagrant-shell into the root of your folder and run *vagrant up*
+2. Open Vagrantfile and modify (if needed) following lines ..* **config.vm.network** -> change to IP of your choice of leave as is.
+By default VirtualBox will allow you assign IP in 192.168.56.x range.

+**Tip:** If you or other devs are not allowed to modify their hosts file you can try and create DNS entries with your VM's IP using any DNS service, that includes local DNS servers or DNS server hosted by domain name retailers.
+This can help if you want to use real URLs for development, but are unable to modify host file.

 # About files and folders